artbrock/holochain_docs/Holochain-App-Development-Introduction.md

 The development life-cycle of a holochain app:
 1. Install the holochain developer tools
 2. Chose a name and initialise a new Holochain App
-3. play with or test your app<br>
-  3.1. run the app to play with<br>
-  3.2. run multi-node tests
+3. Run unit tests and multi-node integration tests
-5. alter the source
+4. Alter the source
-6. rinse and repeat 3.
+5. rinse and repeat 3.
-7. distribute your app
+6. distribute your app

 ## Install the holochain developer tools
 1. If you have not already: